UBC-LA-Hackathon/student-dashboard/3-Make-API-Calls.md

 React is clever and will take care of displaying our name once `self` is set.
 Save `App.js`, and you should see `Welcome to the Workshopathon, {Your name from Canvas here}!`.

 ## Create your own API call
-Now that you've learned how to make a basic API call using React and `fetch`, try making a call to the `/getDiscussions` endpoing you created in the previous step, then set the `discussion` variable with the result.
+Now that you've learned how to make a basic API call using React and `fetch`, try making a call to the `/getDiscussions` endpoint you created in the previous step, then set the `discussion` variable with the result.

 ## Next step
 Now you're ready to go to [Step 4: Create data visualization dashboard.](4-Create-Data-Viz-Dashboard.md)